jcarbaugh/python-roku/README.rst

     >>> roku.commands
     ['back', 'backspace', 'down', 'enter', 'forward', 'home', 'info', 'left', 'literal', 'play', 'replay', 'reverse', 'right', 'search', 'select', 'up']

-If you are following along on your home network and are connected to you Roku, you should see it doing stuff. *Cool!*
+If you are following along on your home network and are connected to your Roku, you should see it doing stuff. *Cool!*

 Apps
 ~~~~

-The *apps* property will return a list of all the applications on your device.
+The *apps* property will return a list of the applications on your device.
 ::

     >>> roku.apps